charithaskt/ils_projects_1/README.md

 # INTEGRATED LIBRARY MANAGEMENT SYSTEM__ILS

-This project is made using python and django
+> This project is made using python and django intranet app has all basic models intranet app is the one where we have customized the django admin interface accounts has user modules and mail authentication part